hawkinsw/CPPTimes/OOPIntro.md

 ## Making History -- Constructing A Date

-Way back when (a few paragraphs ago), we had the simple definition of the Date ADT:
+Way back when (a few paragraphs ago), we had the simple definition of the Date ADT implementation:

 ```C++
 struct Date{